The Harbor Kursk

 It’s easy to maintain distance from the problems of orphans as long as they are abstractions; some children, somewhere out there, who have needs of some kind.
 Over 10 years of work with orphans in Kursk Oblast, beginning with occasional visits at holidays and progressing to regular visits, Christian camps in both summer and winter, and a training program for 13-16 year-olds has led to deep, meaningful relationships.
 But after seeing child after child graduate out of the system and get lost in drugs, crime and prostitution there comes a day when you realize visits to the orphanage are simply not enough.
 This has led a small group in Kursk to embrace the vision of The Harbor and begin bringing practical, hands-on, life-on-life training to prepare orphans for independent, healthy adult life.

-As of 2016, we now have five Harbor residential care program models in Russia and former Republics of the Soviet Union.
-We are currently working on starting two more in Latvia and Ukraine.
-The ultimate vision is to assist in opening about 200 models.
+As of 2019, we now have seven Harbor residential care program models in Russia and former Republics of the Soviet Union.
+The ultimate vision is to assist in opening about 200 models in Russia and 100 in the CIS.
 For now, here are the locations of our models that are operating and running:

 - St. Petersburg